LamChob/CODAI22-Page/index.md

 ~~The proceeddings will be published on [arXiv.org](https://arxiv.org/).
 Additionally, we are currently in negotiation with IEEE/ACM to publish the proceedings additionally via [IEEExplore](https://ieeexplore.ieee.org)/[ACM-DL](https://dl.acm.org/).
 Updates on this matter will follow soon.~~

-Please use the [IEEE Template](https://www.ieee.org/conferences/publishing/templates.html) for your manuscript.
-Your paper must not exceed a length of 4 pages excluding references.
+Please use the ACM Template for your manuscript.
+Your paper must not exceed a length of 6 pages including references.

 # Organization
 ### Organization Committee